luisgabrielroldan/caption-studio/README.md

 ### Using Auto Captioner

-1. Select one or more images (note: videos cannot be auto-captioned yet)
+1. Select one or more images/videos
 2. Click "Generate Caption" button (or the dropdown for append mode)
-3. For batch operations:
+3. **For single videos**:
+   - Pause or scrub to the frame you want to caption
+   - Click "Generate Caption" to caption the current visible frame
+4. **For batch operations**:
    - Progress bar shows current status
-   - Filename of current image being processed
+   - Filename of current item being processed
+   - Videos automatically use their first frame
    - Click "Cancel" to stop batch generation
-4. Generated captions automatically update the selected images
+5. Generated captions automatically update the selected items
-5. **Video files**: The Generate button is disabled for videos - captions must be entered manually

 ## Usage